-- Continues to review and secure additional funding for restaurant and small business assistance grants. - Between First and Second Round of the "Prime the Pump" grant program, city has now awarded over \$725,000 in grants to Springfield businesses - 45% of grants from the "Prime the Pump" were to minority businesses - 58% of the first round of 'Prime the Pump' grants for restaurants were awarded and contracted to minority and women owned businesses - 21% minority owned - 8% women owned - 29% minority-women owned - Reviewing potential plans for a Third Round of funding based on federal relief and recovery efforts which would include assisting small businesses and restaurants in reopening post-COVID-19 - Reviewing plans for reopening of restaurants in phases, with phase I possibly involving outside dining in addition to their current takeout and carryout operations - Continues to review and identify Federal stimulus funding to focus on local efforts for relief and recovery for our residents and small businesses - Continues to work with HUD for spending of CDBG funds through the C.A.R.E.
-Act - Reviewing and working with local businesses who have outstanding city and HUD loans for repayment extensions to avoid defaulting on repayment agreements - Continues to review costs associated with COVID-19 response for relief and recovery reimbursements. - Tracking national unemployment trends and numbers - 30% average unemployment city wide - 36% in 01105 - 35.5% in 01103 - Forest Park, East Forest Park and Sixteen Acres only neighborhoods under 30% - Reviewing business and restaurant assistance for the city's phased reopening plan, including but not limited to the closing off of certain streets - Held a zoom conference call meeting with the new owners of the former Sears department store at the Eastfield Mall, along with the Eastfield Mall developers and stakeholders
+- Continues to review and secure additional funding for restaurant and small business assistance grants. - Between First and Second Round of the "Prime the Pump" grant program, city has now awarded over \$725,000 in grants to Springfield businesses - 45% of grants from the "Prime the Pump" were to minority businesses - 58% of the first round of 'Prime the Pump' grants for restaurants were awarded and contracted to minority and women owned businesses - 21% minority owned - 8% women owned - 29% minority-women owned

+- Reviewing potential plans for a Third Round of funding based on federal relief and recovery efforts which would include assisting small businesses and restaurants in reopening post-COVID-19 - Reviewing plans for a potential Small Business Reopening Program for Phase II - Continues to review and identify Federal stimulus funding to focus on local efforts for relief and recovery for our residents and small businesses - Continues to work with HUD for spending of CDBG funds through the C.A.R.E.
+Act - Continues to review costs associated with COVID-19 response for relief and recovery reimbursements. - Tracking national unemployment trends and numbers - o 30% average unemployment city wide - 36% in 01105 - 35.5% in 01103 - Forest Park, East Forest Park and Sixteen Acres only neighborhoods under 30% - Reviewing business and restaurant assistance for the city's phased reopening plan, including but not limited to the closing off of certain streets - Continues to review and work on economic development projects across the city. - Reviewing plans for partnering with a local nonprofit provider to assistance with mortgage and rent relief aspects \$2 million funding potentially available from HUD